Published on September 16th, 2011 | by Karen Lee8

 You can make this eco-friendly solar Jack-O-Lantern for less than the price of a real pumpkin.
 And it’s reusable!
 Here is how.

 It’s great to support local farmers so I always take a trip to a pumpkin patch every year.
 Of course we come home with bushels of apples, gallons of apple cider, a dozen of freshly made donuts and a few hefty sized pumpkins.
 Like I said, I don’t mind supporting my farmers but I find buying pumpkins wasteful since we essentially buy them for just one night.
 I’d rather spend that money on donuts!
 (Ok, apples too.)

-But seriously, as I promised in Green Tips for a Recycled Halloween, I’m going to show you how to make this reusable Jack-O-Lantern using only a few items and for less than ten bucks!
+But seriously, as I promised in Green Tips for a Recycled Halloween, I’m going to show you how to make this reusable, solar Jack-O-Lantern using only a few items and for less than ten bucks!
 Imagine all the donuts and apples I can buy with the money I’ll save!